morganjwilliams/autopew/docs/source/usage/workflows/stage2image.rst

 e.g. We have been using the workflow to visualise the microanalysis points from SEM on large reflected light images

+Input and output can be easily changed for your purposes see `the contributions page <../../dev/contributing.html>`__ for more information on how to contribute.

 .. image:: ../../_static/stage2image_concept.png
   :align: center
   :width: 50%